minecraft-access/minecraft-access/CONTRIBUTING.md

 This project has an automatic test-build-release pipeline thanks to [@TheSuperGamer20578](https://github.com/TheSuperGamer20578).
 Since this project is hosted on GitHub, it's natural for us to choose GitHub Action as the CI system.

-- For every PR commit and building, [`push` workflow](.github/workflows/push.yml) will be triggered for building and running the test suite against changes.
+- For every PR commit and building, `push` workflow will be triggered for building and running the test suite against changes.
-- The [`publish-pr-build` workflow](.github/workflows/publish-pr-build.yml) is responsible for building snapshot versions and uploading them to Discord.
+- The `publish-pr-build` workflow is responsible for building snapshot versions and uploading them to Discord.
 Snapshot versions are built when PR is merged to main branch or a PR is tagged with `bedrock-breakers` label.
-- When a new version is ready, we'll manually run the [`release` workflow](.github/workflows/release.yml) to automatically tag the version, collect changelog, publish mod to the GitHub release, [CurseForge](https://www.curseforge.com/minecraft/mc-mods/minecraft-access) and [Modrinth](https://modrinth.com/mod/minecraft-access).
+- When a new version is ready, we'll manually run the `release` workflow to automatically tag the version, collect changelog, publish mod to the GitHub release, [CurseForge](https://www.curseforge.com/minecraft/mc-mods/minecraft-access) and [Modrinth](https://modrinth.com/mod/minecraft-access).
 - The [`docs` workflow](.github/workflows/docs.yml) is for building the documentation and uploading them to GitHub pages.

+## Documentation

+This project has a [Hugo](https://gohugo.io/) based static website serves as wiki and gate for contact ways and distribution channels - [mcaccess.org](https://mcaccess.org/).
+The website theme has its [independent repository](https://github.com/minecraft-access/hugo-themes), it's because we'd like to reuse same theme across other possible websites like a blog.

 ## Recommended Approaches